Would you like to study in the UK? Make your dream come true by applying for the MA Writing Poetry Scholarship at Newcastle University.

 How to Apply

-- To Apply: If you want to apply for this education award, then you must have to be enrolled in the postgraduate degree coursework at the university.
+- How to Apply: If you want to apply for this education award, then you must have to be enrolled in the postgraduate degree coursework at the university.
 After taking confirmation, seekers can send their award applications to the [email protected]

 - Supporting Documents: Must attach a transcript of undergraduate marks, an up-to-date CV, research proposal of 750 words, two referees and research proposal.